open-cogsci/osdoc/content/pages/manual/stimuli/text.md

 __Note:__ The TEXT_DISPLAY plugin has been removed as of OpenSesame 3.0.0, because it was outdated and did not provide any functionality that is not offered by FORMs and SKETCHPAD items.
 {: .page-notification}

-## Formatting (HTML subset)
+## HTML formatting

-You can use a subset of HTML tags, which you can simply insert into your text.
-You can use these tags everywhere: In SKETCHPAD items, in INLINE_SCRIPTs (provided you use the `openexp.canvas` class), in forms, etc.
+You can use a HTML tags, which you can simply insert into your text.
+You can use these tags everywhere: In SKETCHPAD items, in INLINE_SCRIPTs (provided you use the `Canvas` class), in forms, etc.

+__Note:__ Using `color`, `size`, and `style` directly as keywords in a `<span>` tag no longer works.
+This was invalid HTML, and has been deprecated as of OpenSesame 3.2.
+The example below shows the correct way to change the family (style), size, and color of text.
+{: .page-notification}

 Example: